Amit-Ranjan22/Tmdb-Movie-App/README.md

 ------
 It's considered done<br>
 ------
-WHEN: multiple divs with "class=movie" are created in html with image tag inside the div which carry image source of the movie
+WHEN: multiple divs with "class=movie" are created in html with image tag inside the div which carry
-      poater<br>
+      image source of the movie poater<br>
 WHEN: divs are created inside "class=movie" div which has h3 tag to display movie title, and a span to
       display movie rating.<br>
 WHEN: another div is created inside "class=movie" div to display the overview of each movie.<br>
 WHEN: below given url is imported inside css file to use google font<br>
       @import url(https://fonts.googleapis.com/css?family=Poppins:wght@200;400;700&display=swap)<br>
 WHEN: all the style atrributes for search box, movie title, movie rating and overview are added to
-      css.<br>.
+      css.<br>
 WHEN: an url is created to fetch the movie data from a website using an API and key.<br>
 WHEN: a function called "getMovies" is written to get the response from the api in the form of array.<br>
 WHEN: fetch(url) method is used  with .then inside the getMovies function.<br>